- Bitcoin price has formed a risky chart pattern on the daily timeframe chart.

 - Donald Trump may attack Iran as soon as this week.

-Bitcoin price remained in a tight range on Thursday as market participants waited for several major catalysts, including the potential US attack on Iran, upcoming SCOTUS ruling on Donald Trump’s tariffs, and US GDP data.
+Bitcoin price remained in a tight range on Thursday as market participants awaited several major catalysts, including the potential US attack on Iran, the upcoming SCOTUS ruling on Donald Trump’s tariffs, and US GDP data.
 BTC was trading at $66,857, down sharply from the all-time high of $126,300.
-This article explores some of the top catalysts for the BTC price this week.
+This article explores the top catalysts for the BTC price this week.

 Bitcoin Price to React to Upcoming SCOTUS Ruling on Trump’s Tariffs

-A likely catalyst for the Bitcoin price will be the potential Supreme Court decision on Donald Trump’s tariffs, which may happen on Friday this week.
+A likely catalyst for the Bitcoin price will be the potential Supreme Court decision on Donald Trump’s tariffs, which may come on Friday.

-The court will determine whether Trump was right in applying his reciprocal tariffs on other countries like China, Mexico, Canada, and the European Union, using the International Emergency Economic Powers Act.
+The court will determine whether Trump was right to apply his reciprocal tariffs on countries such as China, Mexico, Canada, and the European Union under the International Emergency Economic Powers Act.

-Ending the tariffs will be bullish for Bitcoin and other altcoins because it may lead to a lower inflation.
-Also, it will leave the US government worse-off as the tariffs are helping to reduce the significantly high budget deficit.
+Removing tariffs will be bullish for Bitcoin and other altcoins, as it may lead to lower inflation.
+Also, it will leave the US government worse off, as the tariffs are helping to reduce the significantly high budget deficit.

-However, the impact will be short-lived as Trump has other tools to use to achieve his tariff goal.
+However, the impact will be short-lived, as Trump has other tools to achieve his tariff goal.
 He may use Section 232 of the Trade Expansion Act of 1962 and Section 301 of the Trade Act.

 READ MORE: Crypto Crash is Continuing: Will Bitcoin and Altcoins Rebound?